GabrielReynoldsWex/MediatrExercisev2/README.md

 Second attempt at a MediatR package technical exercise.

 Uses both the MediatR and EntityFrameworkCore Packages.

-Requires a local SQL Database to run.
+Requires a local installation of SQL to run.
+To initialise the following, run the following commands through the package-manager console:

+1. Add-migration UserTableAdded

+2. update-database